tyomhk2015/network_basic/2.Host_Switch_Network/README.md

 Here, network refers as Internet.<br>
 Internet consists of routers and DNS.<br>
+Internet is a set of routers (L3 switch).<br>
 ```
 Internet = Router + DNS(Domain Name System)
 ```
+Routers communicate each other to find optimal routes for different incoming packets.<br>
+Internet is desgined to be functional even thought a few routes could not be functional.

+Routing table is used to find an optimal routes for packets<br>
+This is like a road sign for packets and gives some standards for choosing/selecting routes for packets.